 - a.
 Local Press and Corps Bulletins.
-The local press includes any periodic publications in or near the R. L. Harris Watershed and the ACT Basin.
-Montgomery, Alabama, and Atlanta, Georgia, have some of the larger daily papers.
+The local press includes any periodic publications in or near the R. L. Harris watershed and the ACT Basin.
+Montgomery, Alabama and Atlanta, Georgia have some of the largest daily papers.
 These papers often publish articles related to the rivers and streams.
 Their representatives have direct contact with the Corps and APC through their respective Public Affairs offices.
-In addition, the local press and the public can access current project information on the Corps and APC web pages. - b.
-National Weather Service (NWS).
+In addition, the local press and the public can access current project information on the Corps and APC webpages. - b.
+NWS.
 NWS is the federal agency in NOAA that is responsible for weather and weather forecasts.
-The NWS along with its River Forecast Center maintains a network of reporting stations throughout the Nation.
+The NWS along with its River Forecast Center maintains a network of reporting stations throughout the nation.
 It continuously provides current weather conditions and forecasts.
 It prepares river forecasts for many locations including the ACT Basin.
 Often, it prepares predictions on the basis of what if scenarios.
 Those include rainfall that is possible but has not occurred.
 In addition, the NWS provides information on hurricane tracts and other severe weather conditions.
 It monitors drought conditions and provides the information.
 Information is available through the Internet, the news, and the Mobile District's direct access.

 - c.
-U.S. Geological Survey (USGS).
+USGS.
 The USGS is an unbiased, multidisciplinary science organization that focuses on biology, geography, geology, geospatial information, and water.
 The agency is responsible for the timely, relevant, and impartial study of the landscape, natural resources, and natural hazards.
-Through the APC-USGS partnership and the Corps-USGS Cooperative Gaging program, the USGS maintains a comprehensive network of gages in the ACT Basin.
-The USGS Water Science Centers in Georgia and Alabama publish real-time reservoir levels, river and tributary stages, and flow data through the USGS National Water Information Service (NWIS) web site. - d.
-U.S. Fish and Wildlife Service (USFWS).
+Through the APC-USGS partnership and the Corps-USGS Cooperative Gaging Program, the USGS maintains a comprehensive network of gages in the ACT Basin.
+The USGS Water Science Centers in Georgia and Alabama publish real-time reservoir levels, river and tributary stages, and flow data through the USGS National Water Information Service (NWIS) website. - d.
+USFWS.
 The USFWS is an agency of the Department of the Interior whose mission is working with others to conserve, protect and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
 The USFWS is the responsible agency for the protection of federally listed threatened and endangered species and federally designated critical habitat in accordance with the Endangered Species Act of 1973.
 The USFWS also coordinates with other federal agencies under the auspices of the Fish and Wildlife Coordination Act.
 APC and the Corps, Mobile District, with support from the Water Management Section, coordinate water control actions and management with USFWS in accordance with both laws. - 9-03.
-Framework for Water Management Changes.
-Special interest groups often request modifications of the basin water control plan or project specific water control plan.
-The R. L. Harris Project and other ACT Basin projects were constructed to meet specific, authorized purposes, and major changes in the water control plans would require modifying, either the project itself or the purposes for which the projects were built.
-However, continued increases in the use of water resources demand constant monitoring and evaluating reservoir regulations and reservoir systems to insure their most efficient use.
-Within the constraints of the FERC regulating license for the R. L. Harris Project, Congressional authorizations, and engineering regulations, the water control plan and operating techniques are often reviewed to see if improvements are possible without violating authorized project functions.
-When deemed appropriate, temporary variances to the water control plan approved by FERC and the Corps can be implemented to provide the most efficient regulation while balancing the multiple purposes of the ACT Basin-wide System.
+Interagency Agreements.
+Refer to the Master Manual for discussion of interagency agreements for the ACT basin projects. - 9-04.
+Commissions, River Authorities, Compacts, and Committees.
+Refer to the Master Manual for discussion of these subjects. - 9-05.
+Non-Federal Hydropower.
+Refer to the Master Manual for discussion of non-federal hydropower in the ACT basin.